Digilent/Zybo-Z7/README.md

 This branch contains sources for the Zybo Z7-10 Pmod VGA Demo.

 This project is a Vivado demo using the Zybo Z7-10's, Pmod Ports and the Pmod VGA written in VHDL.
-The Pmod VGA is controlled by the Zybo Z7-10 through Pmod ports JB and JC.
+The Pmod VGA is controlled by the Zybo Z7-10 through Pmod ports JC and JD.
 When programmed onto the board, a bouncing box and many test pattern bars are displayed on a connected VGA monitor.
 The screen resolution is configurable through HDL code.

 For more information on the Zybo Z7-10 Pmod VGA Demo, including setup instructions, visit its [Demo Page](https://reference.digilentinc.com/reference/programmable-logic/zybo-z7/demos/pmod-vga) on the Digilent Wiki.